Complete Seller Guide

 What Title 5 Septic Issues Do Plymouth Sellers Face?

 Title 5 inspections are mandatory when selling a property with a septic system in Massachusetts.
 Plymouth has a high concentration of older systems, particularly in the 02360 harbor area where many are 30+ years old.
-The inspection results in a pass, conditional pass, or fail.
-If it fails, the seller pays for repair before closing — state law.

 • Replacement costs: $25,000–$50,000 depending on lot size and soil conditions